Collection Development Policy

 The Library reserves the right to decline a donation.
 If a donation is accepted, the items become property of the Library.
 The Library holds the right to determine the retention, location, circulation, and disposition of the gift.
 Items not added to the library collection will be disposed of or recycled and will not be returned to the original donor.

 The Library accepts monetary donations that can be used to support the Library in numerous ways, including its collections.
-The Give to the Library program is available to all including the general public.
+Give to the Library The Give to the Library program is available to all, including the general public.

 Multimedia Resources

 For the Library’s general collection, we do not purchase DVDs, CDs, or any other multimedia.
-Streaming videos may be purchased or subscribed to related to curriculum needs.
+Streaming videos may be purchased or licensed.
+Exceptions may be made for curriculum needs.

 Electronic Resources